HKU-Next-Generative-AI-Lab-HKU-NGAI-Lab/HKU-Next-Generative-AI-Lab-HKU-NGAI-Lab.github.io/_pages/research.md

 [5] Deja Vu: Contextual Sparsity for Efficient LLMs at Inference Time.
 2023

-[6] FlexGen: High-Throughput Generative Inference of Large Language Models with a Single GPU.
+[6] FlexGen: High-Throughput Gen Inference of Large Language Models with a Single GPU.
 2023

 [7] Fine-tuning Language Models over Slow Networks using Activation Compression with Guarantees.
 2023